Big boy hockey: Heavy teams ready to battle for Stanley Cup

-Vegas against the Dallas Stars in the West and the Tampa Bay Lightning against either the New York Islanders or Philadelphia Flyers in the East will be rough and tumble series, as will the final between the winners that won’t get through the conference finals unscathed.
+Vegas-Dallas Stars in the West and Tampa Bay Lightning-New York Islanders in the East will be rough and tumble series, as will the final between the winners that won’t get through the conference finals unscathed.

 “You’ve got 10 gladiators in a small area flying around the ice and there’s a lot of contact and courage and heaviness are going to be a part of the game forever,” said Peter DeBoer, who’s trying to make Vegas the third team he has coached to the Cup Final.
 “That’s never going to change in hockey.”